-In May 2013 he completed four years at the National Intelligence Council (NIC), where he directed the Strategic Futures Group.
+Mr. Yost served on the National Intelligence Council from 2009 to 2012 as Director of the Strategic Futures Group.
 In this position he led a team of senior intelligence community analysts conducting integrated assessments of the strategic environment to identify emerging risks and opportunities for the United States.
 In May 2013 Mr. Yost was awarded the National Intelligence Superior Service Medal.

 Prior to his return to government service, Mr. Yost taught in the Masters in Foreign Service Program and directed the Institute for the Study of Diplomacy at Georgetown University from 1994 to 2009.
 While at Georgetown he was a consultant to the U.S. government.